barbu-it/paasify-collection-lscr/README.md

 This collection is contains to [linuxserver.io](https://www.linuxserver.io/) images.
 A list of all images available images is available on their official [fleet](https://fleet.linuxserver.io/) website.

+For an overview of the different arrs* services, please check [here](https://www.austinsuyoyo.com/post/2022-09-08-awesome-arrs/).

 ## Quickstart

 In your `paasify.yml` configuration, add in your sources: